 The DIVA (Data Integration and Visualization in Virtual and Augmented Environments) project aims to create environments for data treatment that leverages virtual reality (VR), human-data interaction and automated algorithms.
 It is a joint initiative between the Institut Pasteur and the Institut Curie.
-The proposed post-doctoral fellowship involves developing machine-aided segmentation approaches to volumetric imaging data.
+The proposed post-doctoral/research engineer fellowship involves developing machine-aided segmentation approaches to volumetric imaging data.
 Key to our segmentation approach is the relation between user intervention and data treatment.
 It is tailored to handle data in limited quantities, possibly very noisy, and to allow rapid and robust learning of the required procedures to extract relevant information from data.

 More information on applications of the DIVA project is available here.